 Q. Can I bring a dependent with me if I am awarded a fellowship in Pakistan?

-A. No. All Fellows must be unaccompanied during their AIPS tenure in Pakistan; family members, spouses, and partners may not accompany them during the fellowship.
+A. No. All Fellows must be unaccompanied during their AIPS tenure in Pakistan; family members, spouses, friends, and partners may not accompany them during the fellowship.
 Only if a spouse or partner also receives a fellowship would he or she be able to travel to Pakistan.
 However, dependents are never allowed to accompany researchers.